balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

         $ python manage.py runserver

-After you have secured that the django server runs, you can run balder:
+After you have secured that the django server runs, you can run Balder:

 .. code-block::